yana-sidnich/optimization-course/README.md

 # Multi-Objective-Optimization Recorder

-the folder **moo-recorder** contains a utility to view the solving of MOO problems using nsga2, spea2 algorithms
+The folder **moo-recorder** contains a utility to view the solving of MOO problems using nsga2, spea2 algorithms

 ## Dependencies